Freqformer: Image-Demoir\'eing Transformer via Effective Frequency Decomposition: Abstract

 \section{Abstract}

 Image demoiréing remains a challenging task due to the complex interplay between texture corruption and color distortions caused by moiré patterns.
 Existing methods, especially those relying on direct image-to-image restoration, often fail to disentangle these intertwined artifacts effectively.
-While wavelet-based frequency-aware approaches offer a promising direction, their potential remains underexplored.
+While frequency-aware approaches offer a promising direction, their potential is hindered by the discrete transform (e.g., Haar wavelet or block-based DCT), which may suffer from spatial discontinuity, channel redundancy, and further cause error accumulation during their fixed inverse processes.
 In this paper, we present Freqformer, a Transformer-based framework specifically designed for image demoiréing through targeted frequency separation.
-Our method performs an effective frequency decomposition that explicitly splits moiré patterns into high-frequency spatially-localized textures and low-frequency scale-robust color distortions, which are then handled by a dual-branch architecture tailored to their distinct characteristics.
+Our method performs an effective frequency decomposition that splits moiré patterns into high-frequency spatially-localized textures and low-frequency scale-robust color distortions, which are then handled by a dual-branch architecture and an asymmetric training scheme tailored to their distinct characteristics.
 We further propose a learnable Frequency Composition Transform (FCT) module to adaptively fuse the frequency-specific outputs, enabling consistent and high-fidelity reconstruction.
 To better aggregate the spatial dependencies and the inter-channel complementary information, we introduce a Spatial-Aware Channel Attention (SA-CA) module that refines moiré-sensitive regions without incurring high computational cost.
 Extensive experiments on various demoiréing benchmarks demonstrate that Freqformer achieves state-of-the-art performance with a compact model size.
-The code is publicly available at~\url{https://github.com/xyLiu339/Freqformer}.
+The code will be made publicly available at~\url{https://github.com/xyLiu339/Freqformer}. \keywords{Image Demoiréing \and Frequency Decomposition}